scottaohara/accessible_modal_window/README.md

 If you need to support NVDA prior to 2017.4, then consider the following minimum markup pattern, which will add a `role="document"` to the `div` that wraps the contents of the modal dialog.
 This will correctly allow users to navigate the contents of a dialog with NVDA's virtual cursor, and not automatically enter users into forms/application mode:

+Update: This pattern should also be considered for macOS VoiceOver users, as without a `role=document` wrapping all the contents within a `role=dialog`, VoiceOver's quick nav may not be able to access all elements.
+Without quick nav on, VoiceOver should have no issues accessing content of a `role=dialog`.

 ```html
 <div id="unique_ID_to_match_data-modal-open" data-modal>
   <div data-modal-document>